JEE Main/ JEE Advanced (IITJEE): Ten Tips to Get Selected With a Good Rank

 How a Coaching Course Can Help

-There are two ways to find practice problems and solutions: a good coaching course or books on all the three subjects.
+There are two ways to find practice problems and solutions: a good coaching course or the best books on all the three subjects.

 A good IITJEE coaching course will provide relevant topic-wise modules of questions and solutions.
 It will also set pre-planned time limits for completion to help you pace up yourself.
 If you can take a course and follow it religiously, you will get help with the following:

 - Solving a variety of difficult questions (Chapter wise modules)

-- matching your level with that of other students
+- Matching your level with that of other students (Result with percentile score)

 No study program should rely entirely on a course, however.
 Thousands of students will be following the same course, so you will need other study tools to keep you ahead in the race.